 With more and more startups out there vying for capital, investors and VC partners have less time and attention to devote to looking at the slides you need in your pitch deck.

 20 slides are definitely on the longer side of a pitch deck today.
 Certainly for early-stage startups.
 For Pre-Seed and Seed rounds, 10 slides are probably plenty.
 Remember that in these raises it is all about you as the founders and your idea.
+I cover also the slides and the length in how to create a pitch deck video below.

 3 Most Important Slides In Your Pitch Deck